 Keep an Eye on Validation Rules

 New contacts created in HubSpot will need to meet your lead/contact requirements in HubSpot.
 Requirements include required fields and any validation rules that prevent a record from being saved.
-So, if you need a contact’s last name to create a contact in Salesforce, make sure last name is a required field on all HubSpot forms.
+So, if you need a contact’s last name to create a contact in Salesforce, make sure the last name is a required field on all HubSpot forms.

 Track Salesforce Contacts not Syncing to HubSpot